 – What are the cost tradeoffs between the need to budget properly and the need to “win the war” against fraudulent claims?

 Primary Worldwide Fraud Trends

-– Mexico – has become a magnate for homicides and questionable claims.
+– Mexico – has become a magnet for homicides and questionable claims.
 Cartels are now threats to insurance companies demanding payments in exchange for protection against fraudulent claims and violence against its employees.

 – Venezuela- continuing pressures from government to end private banking and capitalism, has increased corruption and fraudulent claims.

-– Haiti – systemic corruption and poverty makes Haiti a heaven for fraudulent documentation and perpetual fraudulent claims.
+– Haiti – systemic corruption and poverty makes Haiti a haven for fraudulent documentation and perpetual fraudulent claims.

 – Laos/Vietnam – Immigration trends and closed societies are visible in the number of fraudulent claims coming from these countries.
 Greater opportunity for success of fraud arbitrage from Mainland China.